FlowFuse/website/src/blog/2024/11/device-agent-as-service-on-mac.md

 Now, you can start developing applications on the device remotely from any location and manage it efficiently.

-### Step 9: Ensure the Device Agent Restarts Automatically
+### Step 9: Ensure the Device Agent Restarts Automatically After a Reboot

 The `--restart unless-stopped` flag in the Docker command ensures that your FlowFuse Device Agent container will automatically restart if your Mac reboots.
 However, it's always good to verify this by restarting your system: